Fermat-ORG/fermat-framework/README-INSTALLATION.md

 platform="-linux-x64.tar.gz" #To use this platform, please, not modify this line.
 #platfform="-linux-i586.tar.gz" #To use this platorm, you need to comment the previous line and uncomment this.
 ```

-# There are also other options to choose (see the script) by the same method of commenting/uncommenting the corresponding lines ( additional installation of Genymotion

 * Then, to execute the script, go to your  _$HOME_ folder in your shell console and execute it, as it is shown in the following example: